www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

       * [x] Create and use result class.
 CURRENT
       * [x] User result class for ProblemParser.
       * [x] User result class for SolutionCalculator.
+      * [ ] Fix JSON for form update, when errors are present.
       * [ ] Fix `forEach` constraint.
       * [ ] Show error messages for SolutionCalculator.
       * [ ] Make a distinction between internal consistency error for errors with technical details, execution error for generic errors and user explainable errors.